vEnhance/web.evanchen.cc/input/olympiad.md

 ## {{ hl("combo", "Combinatorics (Gryffindor)") }}

 - <b>Expected Uses of Probability</b> {{ handout_link("ProbabilisticMethod") }}
-  Inspired by Po-Shen Loh's talk at the 55th IMO 2014 or Problem 6.
+  Inspired by Po-Shen Loh's talk at the 55th IMO 2014 on Problem 6.
   Talks about expected value and the probabilistic method.
   This article was included in
   [Mathematical Reflections, Issue 6 of 2014](https://www.awesomemath.org/wp-pdf-files/math-reflections/mr-2014-06/probabilistic.pdf).